 4. The Art of Client Service by Robert Solomon

 The Art of Client Service is a practical guide for providing exceptional client service.
-Written by one of the industry's most knowledgeable client services executives, the book begins with a definition, then follows a path from an initial new business win to beginning, building, losing, then regaining trust with clients.
+Written by one of the industry's most knowledgeable client services executives, the book begins with a definition, then follows a path from an initial new business win to the beginning, building, losing, then regaining trust with clients.
 Powerful for those new to business or industry veterans who want to refresh or validate what they already know.

 5. How to Win Friends and Influence People by Dale Carnegie